 Council of Ministers also has some limited statutory decision-making functions - these are functions determined or required by law.
 An example of this is the statutory power to issue formal directions to Departments and Statutory Boards to take a particular action in the public interest.

 Following a General Election, the Council of Ministers draws-up a five year programme to confirm key objectives for their term of administration, the outcomes they wish to see and strategies to achieve them.

 Our Island Plan 2021 – 2026 was approved by Tynwald in early 2022 and sets out proposals for building great communities, improving the health and well-being of the population, sustaining and diversifying the economy, protecting the environment and creating lifelong learning and development opportunities for all.
-You can find out more about Our Island Plan on its web page.

 The Ministerial Code provides clear guidance on standards of conduct for Ministers and sets out their duties and responsibilities to Council, Tynwald and their Departments.
 The Code also covers Ministers’ constituency, private and financial interests.

 The Code is not a rule book but a set of guidelines on how Ministers should act and arrange their affairs to uphold the standards.
 This includes observing Lord Nolan’s Seven Principles of Public Life – these are set out in the Code.

 Council meets weekly on a Thursday in the Council Chamber at Government Office in Douglas, although meetings can be held at any time at the discretion of the Chief Minister.
 Council meetings are an opportunity for Ministers to explore topics of the day and make decisions.